CBEP-SoCB-Details/FOCB_Nutrients/Graphics/FOCB_Nutrients_Graphics.md

 sample at consistent times of year across al lyears, different sampling histories can generate the spurious appearance of long term trends.

-TO avoid that problemn, we restrict attention to just the “warm” months from May through October, when FOCB is currently collecting data on a consistent basis.
+To avoid that problem, we restrict attention to just the “warm” months from May through October, when FOCB is currently collecting data on a consistent basis.